Valencian Community: Institutions of government: La Generalitat

 The Generalitat can also be integrated by the institutions that the Valencian Courts create.
 The Courts have approved the creation of the Síndic de Greuges (Ombudsman), the Sindicatura de Comptes (Public Audit Office), the Consell Valencià de Cultura (Valencian Council of Culture), the Acadèmia Valenciana de la Llengua (Valencian Academy of the Language), the Consell Jurídic Consultiu (Juridic and Consultative Council) and the Comité Econòmic i Social (Social and Economic Committee).

-The current government is formed by a left coalition between the Socialist Party of the Valencian Country and Compromís, with also the support of Podemos.

 Administrative divisions

 Prior to the 1833 territorial division of Spain Valencia was divided into four administrative provinces of Spain: Alicante, Castellón, Valencia and Xàtiva.

 From 1833, the current three-province system was consolidated: